xyfJASON/diffusion-models-pytorch/README.md

+### Pretrained weights

+All the checkpoints and training logs are stored in [xyfJASON/Diffusion-Models-Implementations](https://huggingface.co/xyfJASON/Diffusion-Models-Implementations/tree/main) on huggingface.

 ### Loading models and weights from other repositories

 Training a diffusion model on a large-scale dataset from scratch is time-consuming, especially with limited devices.
 Thus, this repository supports loading models and weights from other open source repositories, which are listed below.